Assistant Editor firstname.lastname@example.org

 I am particularly interested in the development of party organisation, changes in electoral culture, and the interactions between the local and national dimensions of electoral politics.
 My book on Parties, agents and electoral culture in England, 1880-1910 was published by Boydell & Brewer as part of the Royal Historical Society’s Studies in History series in November 2016.

 I have a long-standing interest in electoral corruption and legislative attempts to tackle it, and this will form the basis of my next project.
 More recently I have begun working on parliamentary speech-making and the reporting of parliamentary proceedings.

-I am a member of the project board for the Vote 100 project which will be marking the 100th anniversary of partial female enfranchisement in 2018.
+I was a member of the project board for the Vote 100 project which organised a major exhibition in Westminster Hall to mark the 100th anniversary of partial female enfranchisement in 2018.

 ‘ “Whatever passed in Parliament ought to be communicated to the public”: reporting the proceedings of the Reformed Commons, 1833-1850’, Parliamentary History, 33:3 (2014), 453-74

 ‘Professionalisation and political culture.
 Party agents, 1880-1914’, Journal of Liberal History, 84 (2014), 18-25

 ‘By-elections and the modernisation of party organisation, 1867-1914’, in By-elections in British Politics, 1832-1914, ed.
 T. Otte and P. Readman (Boydell and Brewer, 2013), 151-75